pawatsethaput/OpenBank/REST-API-V1.4.5.md

 In order to initiate a payment or transaction(s) we initiate a transfer request or "transfer" for short.

-A transfer may require security challenges to be answered before it proceeds.
+A transfer may require a security challenge to be answered before it proceeds.

 A successful transfer will result in one or more transactions being created.